-Parisians love the Luxembourg Gardens, the romantic gardens of lovers, students, children, tennis and chess players.
-Flowers, statues, fountains, outdoor cafes, the Luxembourg Museum make up a must do.
+Luxembourg Gardens in Paris are the ideal setting of romance, loved by couples, students, children, tennis and chess players.
+Flowers, statues, fountains, outdoor cafés, the Luxembourg Museum make up a must do.
 The Luxembourg Gardens tend to be crowded on sunny days and in the summer.
 Go there in the morning and on weekdays.
 Famous Paris gardens.

 The Luxembourg Gardens, Jardin du Luxembourg in French, are a 25 hectares oasis in the heart of Paris.
 Spread with statues, fountains and flowers, they are the most romantic gardens in Paris.
 They have many attractions for children: ponys, merry-go-round, puppet shows (web site).
 Parisians love them and they are crowded on sunny days.

 The left bank district around the gardens is quiet and lovely (left bank Paris map).
 Discover the area on a left bank Paris walking tour.
 Staying in one of the many boutique left bank hotels near Luxembourg Gardens is a great idea for a stay.